Yoshiteru-Akiyama-GeoAI/CropClassification-1D/README.md

 # 🌾 CropClassification-1D Benchmark Study

-## Pixel-based Deep Learning Benchmark for Crop Classification Using Sentinel-2 Time Series Data
+## Pixel-wise Deep Learning Benchmark for Crop Classification Using Sentinel-2 Time Series Data

 This repository provides a benchmarking framework for comparing crop classification models using the **TimeSen2Crop** dataset published by Weikmann et al. TimeSen2Crop is a publicly available benchmark dataset designed for crop classification research based on Sentinel-2 satellite time-series data.